berkayyengin/Crud-Web-Service/README.md

 ## Getting Started

-⋅⋅⋅Download ZIP File
+* Download ZIP File
-⋅⋅⋅You can go to the directory where the project was downloaded and import it inside the Eclipse IDE
+* You can go to the directory where the project was downloaded and import it inside the Eclipse IDE
-⋅⋅⋅Build the project using Maven
+* Build the project using Maven
-⋅⋅⋅Run the application with CrudwebsrvApplication in Eclipse IDE Run Button (You can find the code files in the file named "com")
+* Run the application with CrudwebsrvApplication in Eclipse IDE Run Button (You can find the code files in the file named "com")
-⋅⋅⋅Go to Postman application to check CRUD operations
+* Go to Postman application to check CRUD operations
-⋅⋅⋅The application will be accessible at http://localhost:9436/
+* The application will be accessible at http://localhost:9436/
-⋅⋅⋅Use PostgreSQL to display the results of CRUD operations in tables.
+* Use PostgreSQL to display the results of CRUD operations in tables.
 Necessary information is written in the application.properties section of the project.

 Or